chandanhpcic/docs/source/manual/install.rst

 .. rubric:: Install Instructions
    :name: install-to-system

-OPNsense installation boot process allows us to run several optional configuration steps.
+Reticen8 installation boot process allows us to run several optional configuration steps.
 The boot process was designed to always boot into the live environment, allowing us to access the GUI or even SSH directly.
 If a timeout was missed, restart the boot procedure.

-OPNsense Importer
+Reticen8 Importer
 -----------------
-All Full Images have the OPNsense Importer feature that offers flexibility in recovering failed firewalls, testing new releases without overwriting the current installation by running the new version in memory with the existing configuration or migrating configurations to new hardware installations.
+All Full Images have the Reticen8 Importer feature that offers flexibility in recovering failed firewalls, testing new releases without overwriting the current installation by running the new version in memory with the existing configuration or migrating configurations to new hardware installations.
 Using Importer is slightly different between previous installs with existing configurations on disk vs new installations/migrations.

-For systems that have OPNsense installed, and the configuration intact.
+For systems that have Reticen8 installed, and the configuration intact.
 Here is the process:

 #.
 Boot the system with installation media
 #.
 Press any key when you see **“Press any key to start the configuration importer”**.

    #.
-If you see OPNsense logo you have past the Importer and will need to reboot.
+If you see Reticen8 logo you have past the Importer and will need to reboot.

 #.
 Type the device name of the existing drive that contains the configuration and press enter.
 #.
 If Importer is successful, the boot process will continue into the Live environment using the stored configuration on disk.